Initial degenerations of spinor varieties: Polytopes and strata of -matroids

 The faces of a polytope $Q\subset \RR^n$ are all of the form

-Because the status of being an even $\Delta$-matroid polytope is determined by its edges (a consequence of the Gelfand-Serganova theorem), a face of an even $\Delta$-matroid polytope is an even $\Delta$-matroid polytope.
+Because the status of being an even $\Delta$-matroid polytope is determined by its edges (a consequence of the Gelfand-Serganova theorem, see \cite[Theorem~3.5]{Rincon} for a version adapted to $\Delta$-matroids), a face of an even $\Delta$-matroid polytope is an even $\Delta$-matroid polytope.
 Denote by $M_u$ the even $\Delta$-matroid such that $Q_{M_u} = \face_u Q_M$; this is the analog of the initial matroid defined in \cite{ArdilaKlivans}.
 The bases of $M_u$ are